 With political divisions on the rise and global cooperation imperiled, city officials worldwide are stepping up to lead, solving local problems while sharing solutions and innovations across borders.
 Making cities such as New York, Pittsburgh, and Los Angeles inclusive, safe, and sustainable is vital to the future of the United States—and the globe.
-Driven by the need to act locally while thinking globally, a growing number of metro areas are adapting the Sustainable Development Goals (SDGs) as a blueprint for progress.
+Driven by the need to act locally while thinking globally, a growing number of metro areas are adapting the sustainable development goals (SDGs) as a blueprint for progress.

 New York City and Los Angeles are publicly promoting and implementing the SDGs, while cities such as Pittsburgh are leading on innovation and sustainability but have not yet connected their strategies to the SDGs.
-Panelists will also explore how technology can help integrate the SDGs into city strategies and accelerate development gains.
+Panelists also explored how technology can help integrate the SDGs into city strategies and accelerate development gains.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.